recommend-games/blog/content/posts/recommend_games_ranking/index.md

 Maybe more importantly, the exact algorithm to determine those recommendations for new users is extremely obscure.
 There's been a [long-standing ticket](https://gitlab.com/recommend.games/board-game-recommender/-/issues/38) to find out what's going on.
 The answer isn't documented anywhere, but you can find it somewhere in [these lines of code](https://github.com/apple/turicreate/blob/30eced4508bf86c4c59a1fef96bd0b23363db283/src/toolkits/recsys/models/itemcf.cpp#L194).
 Let me know if you can make sense of them, I've simply given up at some point.

+Instead, I wanted to create a new ranking which I can at least explain.
+So here goes:

+**The basic idea is to calculate the recommended games for all users, and then average those rankings.
+Those averages would become the Recommend.Games rankings.**

+That sounds simple and intuitive, but, as the saying goes, the devil is in the details.
+For starters, there are over 100,000 games in the BoardGameGeek database, and [over 400,000 users](https://twitter.com/recommend_games/status/1498184269402980355) with at least one rated game.
+Calculating *all recommendations* for *all users* would therefore mean over 40 billion user–game pairs.
+That's a lot. 😅 But really, we don't care if a game is the 1,000th, 10,000th or 100,000th highest rated game.
+Instead, we only recommend the top 100 games for each user.
+The highest game on that list receives 100 points, the next 99, and so on, until the 100th game receives a single point from that user.
+All other games will be awarded 0 points.
+The we can simply average those points across all users, and voilà, those scores become the R.G rankings. 🤩

 [^stochastic]: In case you're curious: The reason why the recommendations are so swingy is because they aren't precisely calculated, but merely approximated by an algorithm called [stochastic gradient descent](https://recommend.games/#/faq#the-1-game-keeps-changing-cant-you-make-up-your-mind), which is inherently non-deterministic.
 [^smoothed]: And this is even a smoothed version of the rankings: It uses the average score of one week to determine the ranking in that plot.